|Graduate Program Head||John Shingler|

 Scores from the Graduate Record Examinations (GRE) are not required for admission to the M.P.S.
 CEDEV program.

 Prerequisites for the master's program include 12 credits in rural sociology, sociology, agricultural economics, or other social and behavioral sciences at the discretion of the graduate program.
 If the entering student does not have these prerequisites, they must be made up at the University during the early part of the master's program.
+Credits obtained to fulfill entry and pre-program requirements cannot be applied towards requirements for the degree.

 Master of Professional Studies (M.P.S.)